Armour/vue-typescript-admin-mock-server/README.md

 yarn # OR npm install
 ```

-Then you can run the server up:
+Then you can set up the server:

 ```bash
 yarn mock # OR npm run mock